JeffCoster/merge/ex1.md

 The mapping JSON, that maps the source data to the html, is the same, for a Browser, or Node.js, with two exceptions:

--  the Express Node.js mapping, specifies a relative path to the html template file
 -  the Node.js mapping, is stored in a JSON file, that is streamed in by the Merger template engine.
-For the Browser, it is imported as an object graph.
+For a Browser, the mapping as an object graph.
+-  the Node.js mapping, specifies a relative path to the html template file.
+For a Browser the html is already loaded into the DOM.

 ## Example 1: Simple Product Lister